Mahroot: Early life

 Mahroot was born around the year 1795 into the Kamaygal clan of the Dharruuk iiwarraa (people) who resided on the north shore of Botany Bay from the mouth of the Cooks River east to what is now known as the Sydney suburb of La Perouse.

 His father was known by the name of Maroot the Elder and his mother was called Garang-Garang.
 He had three sisters.
-Maroot the Elder was killed in a fight in 1817 and was buried in Rushcutters Bay.
+Maroot the Elder was killed in a fight in 1817 and was buried at Rushcutters Bay.

 In his early childhood years, Mahroot was one of around 400 Gamaygal people residing along the shores of Botany Bay, living on a traditional diet consisting mostly of fish and bread made from fern-root.
 However, the influence of British colonisation on the region, which began in 1788, impacted his upbringing and he did not undergo any cultural initiation.
 The young Mahroot did learn to speak English though, and also became proficient at fishing and handling both native and European-constructed boats.